fusioncharts/dev_centre_docs/getting-started/django/export-charts-using-django.md

 ---
 title: Exporting Charts | FusionCharts
-description: This article focuses on how you can export your chart using Ruby on Rails.
+description: This article focuses on how you can export your chart using Django.
 heading: Exporting Charts
 ---